 The phenomena of “big data” and an increasingly data-driven society are doubly relevant for journalism.
 Firstly, it is a topic that needs to be covered so that the related developments and their consequences are made understandable for the public and publicly discussed.
 Secondly, the datafication has already begun to affect news production and is giving rise to novel ways of identifying stories of public interest and new forms of telling them.
 What we witness is the emergence of a new journalistic sub-field most often called “computational journalism”, “data(-driven) journalism”, or “DDJ” for short.

-The project addresses a blind spot with the research of data(-driven) journalism.
+The project addressed a blind spot with the research of data(-driven) journalism.
 Existing studies can be divided into three categories: